Isabella di Morra: Death

 The first victim was her tutor, who carried the letters between them.
 Next they confronted Isabella, and she was found with the letters in her hands according to the reports of the time.
 She was stabbed to death.
-Two of the brothers escaped to France but they soon returned with the evident intention of concluding their revenge against Diego who, fearing for his life, hired a bodyguard.
+Two of the brothers escaped to France, but they soon returned with the evident intention of concluding their revenge against Diego, who, fearing for his life, hired a bodyguard.
 The three assassins, with the help of two uncles and probably fuelled by hatred against Spaniards, killed him in the woods near Noja (today known as Noepoli) several months later.

-The death of Isabella went almost unnoticed and even approved by society according to the code of honour of the 16th century, and Diego Sandoval's murder was hardly investigated.
-Her year of death is not known with certainty but it was most likely 1545 or 1546, though other studies suggest she died in 1547 or 1548.
-It is believed that she was buried in the local church of San Fabiano but no grave and no trace leading to her have been found.
+The death of Isabella went almost unnoticed and was even approved by society according to the code of honour of the 16th century, and Diego Sandoval's murder was hardly investigated.
+Her year of death is not known with certainty, but it was most likely 1545 or 1546, though other studies suggest she died in 1547 or 1548.
+It is believed that she was buried in the local church of San Fabiano, but no grave and no trace leading to her have been found.
 While visiting Valsinni, Croce tried to discover Isabella's tomb but renovations in the church had destroyed all traces of the di Morra family burials, and his exploration behind an underground wall revealed only heaps of bones.

 Aftermath

 The murderers were forced to flee the Kingdom of Naples to escape the wrath of the Viceroy Pedro de Toledo, who ordered that the whole province be scoured.
-They joined their father in France, who allegedly died shortly after the tragedy as he was still living and receiving a pension in 1549.
+They joined their father in France, who allegedly died shortly after the tragedy, as he was still living and receiving a pension in 1549.
 They were judged guilty in absentia.
 Scipione, although shocked and disgusted by the murders, resigned himself to helping his brothers.
-Decio became a priest and Cesare married a French noblewoman but there is no certain information about Fabio.
+Decio became a priest, and Cesare married a French noblewoman but there is no certain information about Fabio.
 Scipione, who was secretary to Queen Catherine de' Medici, was later fatally poisoned by other court members who were envious of him.

 Meanwhile, the remaining brothers were taken to trial.
 Marcantonio, who did not take part in the conspiracy, was imprisoned for some months and then released.
 The youngest brother, Camillo, who also had nothing to do with the murders, was absolved of complicity.